2.2 mile out and back through redwoods to a manzanita-studded knoll. Can

 more dramatic.
 Turn left and continue to ascend on Whitehouse Ridge

 scorched only on one side, are evidence of a fire which swept downhill

-from the ridge, not too long ago.
+from the ridge, in the not too distant past.
 As Whitehouse Ridge Trail curves right,

 you'll pass from one side of the mountain to another, and the vegetation